BIOSCI100 - General Biology - Carri Biggle

 Any student absent for any reason for more than 10% of the class meetings may be dropped by the instructor prior to 75% of the course.
 For this course, regular attendance will refer to completing the weekly lecture and lab homework assignments and completing the tests by the due dates listed.
 You should communicate with me right away if you anticipate a disruption in your schedule that will impact your ability to complete the assigned coursework by the due date.
 If you miss one weeks’ worth of course work without contacting me, you may be dropped from the course for non-attendance.

-This transition to an online format will require some adjustments to the way this course is normally offered - particularly the laboratory portion of this course.
+This transition to an online/hybrid format will require some adjustments to the way this course is normally offered.
 This change can be especially challenging for students and instructor.
 However, it is my hope that through the use of various digital resources I can accommodate students with all learning styles.
-We will be using digital software, videos, pictures, simulations and activities to supplement our learning in both lecture and lab.
+We will be using digital software, videos, pictures, simulations and activities to supplement our learning in lecture.

 This course can be accessed on the first day of class via Canvas at https://coc.instructure.com.
 Log into Canvas using your CanyonsID single sign-on: